Aerial view of downtown Chattanooga and the Tennessee River

 Fun for families, awesome for adventurers

-For over 20 years Chattanooga has been a leader in the Green Eco Movement with a free electric shuttle, free electric car charging stations and even preferred parking for low emission cars.
-You can enjoy the revitalized riverfront district; walk along the 13-mile (20.8km) paved RiverWalk scattered with city parks and restaurants, or navigate on a bicycle from our Bike Share System that is available for less than $10 U.S./24-hours.
+For over 20 years, Chattanooga has been a leader in the green eco movement with a free electric shuttle, free electric car charging stations and preferred parking for low emission cars.
+You can enjoy the revitalized riverfront district; walk along the 20.8-kilometer paved RiverWalk scattered with city parks and restaurants, or navigate on a bicycle using the Bike Share System that is available for less than $10 U.S. for 24 hours.

-The centerpiece of downtown is the world’s largest freshwater aquarium - the Tennessee Aquarium.
-Because of the river – water sports and attractions are just a few steps away.
-You can take a dinner cruise aboard the Southern Belle Riverboat or experience a 55mph high speed catamaran on the River Gorge Explorer; or grab a stand-up paddleboard or kayak and see the river up close.
+The centerpiece of downtown is the world’s largest freshwater aquarium, the Tennessee Aquarium.
+Because of the river, water sports and attractions are just a few steps away.
+You can take a dinner cruise aboard the Southern Belle Riverboat, experience a ride on a World War II-era Chattanooga Duck or see the river up close from a stand-up paddleboard or kayak.

-Only 6 miles (9.8km) from the river, you’ll find historic Lookout Mountain and the natural attractions of Rock City Gardens with its view of 7 states and Ruby Falls with its underground waterfall.
-Then, ride up the side of Lookout Mountain on the Incline Railway, the steepest incline in the world.
-At the top visit the NPS visitor’s center, civil war museum and a unit of the largest and oldest military park in America - the Chickamauga & Chattanooga National Military Park and enjoy a marvelous view.
+Only 9.8 kilometers from the river, you’ll find historic Lookout Mountain and the natural attractions of Rock City Gardens with its view of seven states and Ruby Falls with its underground waterfall.
+Ride up the side of Lookout Mountain on the Incline Railway, the steepest incline in the world.
+At the top, visit the National Park Services' visitor’s center, Civil War museum and a unit of the largest and oldest military park in America, the Chickamauga & Chattanooga National Military Park, and enjoy a marvelous view.

 Chattanooga is blessed with many outdoor adventures.
-Go rock climbing indoors or out at the new High Point Climbing Center or check out the mountainous terrain on foot or by bike, or try a more extreme sport like hang-gliding off of Lookout Mountain or spend half a day whitewater rafting on the 1996 Olympic river – the Ocoee just 45 minutes away.
+Go rock climbing indoors or out at the High Point Climbing Center or check out the mountainous terrain on foot or by bike.
+Try a more extreme sport like hang-gliding off of Lookout Mountain or spend half a day whitewater rafting on the 1996 Olympic river, the Ocoee, which is just 45 minutes away.

 Chattanooga’s public art decorates the streets, sidewalks and RiverWalk.
-Enjoy all the art outdoors or venture inside to see the South’s largest collection of American art at the Hunter Museum of American Art just next door to downtown.
+Enjoy all the art outdoors or venture inside to see the South’s largest collection of American art at the Hunter Museum of American Art near downtown.

-The 724-meter Walnut Street Bridge in Chattanooga is the world’s longest pedestrian bridge.
+The 724-meter Walnut Street Bridge in Chattanooga is one of the world’s longest pedestrian bridges.